-The Faculty of Science and Engineering, the Center for International Education and the Extension Center provide short-term study abroad programs during long school breaks.
+The Faculty of Science and Engineering, the Center for International Education provide short-term study abroad programs during long school breaks.
 In the programs, you will learn the local language, culture and customs for a short period of time.
 Please contact each office for more information.